OfSiYuanBondage/HelloWorld/README.md

 # HelloWorld
-Repetition coding is the root of all evil
+Ideal is full, the code is very skinny.